Cheapest car insurance in New Mexico for a bad driving record

 How much is high-risk car insurance in New Mexico?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,057 in New Mexico, you can find rates as low as $2,112 from Progressive.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In New Mexico, high-risk car insurance costs $3,057.
+However, you can get rates as low as $2,112 from Progressive.

 Select your state and risk factor below to see the insurance company and its